lawley0316/okgeo/README.md

-# OkGEO: A GUI tool that helps you analyze GEO data faster
+# OkGEO: A GUI tool that helps you analyze GEO data easier

 ## Features